Reserve an HPC-VCL Node

 9. If a Window pops up asking "You are about to connect to an OS version that is unsupported by Visual Studio Code", click Allow

-10. It may take a minute or two to login to Hazel
+10. It may take a minute or two to login to HPC-VCL.

-11. In the terminal window (in the menu bar click “View”, then “Terminal” if terminal section of window does not appear), click the "+" sign to get a new terminal window and bash shell in which to type your commands into Hazel login node (it may take a while for a terminal prompt to appear).
-Take note of which login node you are on (login01, login02, etc), you will need it later to clean up your lingering processes.
+11. In the terminal window (in the menu bar click “View”, then “Terminal” if terminal section of window does not appear), click the "+" sign to get a new terminal window and bash shell in which to type your commands into HPC-VCL login node (it may take a while for a terminal prompt to appear).

-Cleaning up Lingering Processes on Hazel Login Node (Required for use of VS Code):
+Cleaning up Lingering Processes on Hazel Login Node (Required for use of VS Code only if you Logged into a Hazel Login Node (e.g., login01, login02, etc.), not Required if you Logged into an HPC-VCL node):

 We have found that VS Code does not shut down the ssh tunnel cleanly, thus, the user must manually kill any lingering VS Code processes left on the login node they were working on.